AdobeDocs/workfront.en/help/classic/administration-and-setup/manage-groups/create-and-manage-groups/view-and-configure-event-notifications-group.md

     </tbody>
    </table>

-## For Workfront administrators only: Configure an unlocked event notification for a group
+## For Workfront administrators only: Configure an unlocked event notification for a group {#for-workfront-administrators-only-configure-an-unlocked-event-notification-for-a-group}

 If you have System Administrator access, you can configure an unlocked event notification (activate or inactivate it